ietf-tools/bibxml-service/docs/topics/validation.rst

 some functions responsible for constructing bibliographic item instances support a ``strict`` boolean keyword argument.

-By default it is ``True``, and item that fails validation will make the function raise a :class:`pydantic.ValidationError`.
+By default it is ``True``, and any item that fails validation will make the function raise a :class:`pydantic.ValidationError`.
+The caller should never receive a malformed item.

-If explicitly set to ``False``, the item will be constructed anyway, but it may contain unexpected data structures.
-For example, it may have dictionaries instead of objects, and values that are invalid left as is.
+If explicitly set to ``False``, the item will be constructed anyway, but it may contain unexpected data types.
+For example, it may have dictionaries instead of objects, or timestamps as strings instead of appropriate datetime objects.

 .. note::